 But you won’t get paid immediately after every order.

-Here’s what happens: Amazon charges the customer the price of the item plus any related sales taxes.
+The process looks like this—Amazon charges the customer the price of the item plus any related sales taxes.
 Then, Amazon takes out its cut from the sale and puts the money in escrow for a couple of weeks.

 So, as with so many other things in life, you have to wait to get what’s coming to you with Amazon FBA.

-You Can Save Money by Creating Your Own FBA Shipping Plan
+13. You Can Save Money by Creating Your Own FBA Shipping Plan

-When you ship your products to Amazon for fulfillment, then the company will decide which warehouse is best suited for your products.
+When you ship your products to Amazon for fulfillment, the company will decide which warehouse is best suited for your products.

-Your FBA Account Can Be Suspended
+14. Your FBA Account Can be Suspended

 When you sell on Amazon, you have to play by the company’s rules.
 If you don’t, then you could lose your account.